Using shared libraries

 2. Build the library as a shared library, and either change its install path to be within the Python package’s tree, or rely on meson-python to fold it into the wheel when it’d otherwise be installed to libdir.

-Option (1) tends to be easier, so unless the library of interest cannot be built as a static library or it would inflate the wheel size too much because it’s needed by multiple Python extension modules, we recommend trying option (1) first.
+Static linking tends to be easier, and it is the recommended solution, unless the library of interest cannot be built as a static library or it would inflate the wheel size too much because it’s needed by multiple Python extension modules.

 Static library from subproject